LEPA4/LEPA4/README.md

 \# BoycottReplit

-May DAPChat rest in peace (Replit discontinued free hosting) <-- its memory stays through DIRO and the DCG It was a Node.JS application
+May DAPChat rest in peace (Replit discontinued free hosting - it was Node.JS) <-- its memory stays through DIRO and the DCG